 As we all know, making it in this day and age with a cash-only and/or bartering website is difficult.
 That’s why many online businesses are starting to accept credit cards (these hard plastic things with a bunch of numbers on them).
 Credit card payments, though, involve security concerns.
 This piece will explore some of the best practices to ensure your site keeps online payments secure for every possible transaction (including IOUs).

 Additionally, we will look at other ways to enhance the usability of your site.
 Making the site secure enhances both your comfort and that of your customers.
 Ensuring it is as user-friendly as possible places emphasis directly on the customers, making them more likely to buy your $12,000 handmade, gilded and precious-stone-encrusted hookahs.

-To conduct this exposition, we will look at the thoughts (and feelings, but no epiphanic spiritual transformations) of Lesley Paone of Designhaus42 and Vanessa Tran of Canvas of Innovation.
+We will look at the thoughts (and feelings, but no epiphanic spiritual transformations) of Lesley Paone of Designhaus42 and Vanessa Tran of Canvas of Innovation to conduct this exposition.
 I will also provide some of my own ideas, especially regarding where to get the best tacos in San Antonio.

 - Breadcrumbs – Installing a breadcrumb plugin on your site will allow your customers to easily navigate so that they do not become confused and start sobbing.
 Also, as Vanessa reminds us, breadcrumb functionality assists with search engine rankings as well.